thestatsguy/thestatsguy/content/post/2019-02-09-my-master-of-science-in-statistics-programme-in-nus.md

 ---
-title: "[quick] My Master of Science in Statistics programme in NUS"
+title: "[short] My Master of Science in Statistics programme in NUS"
 date: 2019-02-09
 categories: ["Machine learning"]
 ---